edugmenes/nekt-data-engineering/README.md

 # 🚀 POC  - ClickUp → BigQuery → Power BI Integration (Studio61)

 ## 📖 Context
-One of my customers meeded to:
+One of my customers needed to:
 - Extract data from ClickUp
 - Consolidate it into Google BigQuery
 - Build reports in Power BI